jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 import 'module-name'
 ```

-In Elm, importing a module is free of side-effects.
+In Elm, importing a module is free of side effects.
 Meaning that we can remove the whole import.

 ```elm
 import Emoji